 Trout in Swimwear is a collaboration across generations.
-Four unique voices, spread across generations, draw from a wide variety of music to creating a fluid and improvisation-focused jazz album.
+Four unique voices, spread across 50 odd years, draw from a wide variety of music to creating a fluid and improvisation-focused jazz album.

 The album is comprised of eight original compositions, each inspired by, and named after, an old jazz standard.
 The instrumentation, a chordless quartet, defines the sound of the album.
 It inspires a sense of both freedom and responsibility, and contributes to improvisational exploration firmly rooted in the jazz tradition.

 Harrison Squared is a Toronto-based jazz quartet featuring two Canadian jazz mainstays, Mike Murley and Steve Wallace, alongside two up-and-coming instrumentalists Harry Vetro and Harrison Argatoff.
 Made up of two tenor saxophones, bass, and drums, their cordless instrumentation creates room for interaction, playfulness, and exploration while performing original repertoire inspired by jazz standards.
 With a wide array of influences across generations, Harrison² exhibits a cohesive and distinctly modern sound.